History of Nationwide

 A Quick Overview on Nationwide:

 Nationwide offers two accident and illness plans, the Whole Pet Plan or the Major Medical Plan.
 Although less expensive, we do not recommend the Major Medical plan because this plan excludes congenital coverage, and hereditary conditions require a 12 month wait.
 However, we do recommend The Whole Pet Plan, which is the most comprehensive plan among all the insurance plans available today, covering nose to tail coverage, with unlimited payout for both wellness and major medical, set at 90% percent payout and $100 deductible.
 Furthermore, the Whole Pet Plan covers both congenital and hereditary conditions with only a 14 day wait.
 However, the Whole Pet Plan has an age qualification requirement – the dog has to be age 1 and over to qualify.
 (Cats any age) Therefore, as long as your dog is one year or older, Nationwide Whole Pet Plan offers the most complete insurance plan, and highly worth considering.
-Click on the Get Quote from banner link above,and see if Nationwide Whole Pet Plan would be the right fit for your pet.
+Click on Get a Quote from banner link above,and see if Nationwide Whole Pet Plan would be the right fit for your pet.